Beilis affair: Witness testimonies

-Map of the area.Explanation of numbers: 1.
-House where the defendant Mendel Beilis lived; 2.
+Map of the area.
+Explanation of numbers: 1.
+House where Beilis lived; 2.
 Gate to Verkhne-Yurkovskaya Street; 3.
 Gate to Nagornaya Street; 4.
 Burned premises where the saddlery workshop was located; 5.
 Hut where witness Yukhrikov lived; 6.
-Spot where witness Konstantin Dobzhansky stood when he saw Andrey Yushchinsky; 7.
-Spot where Andrey Yushchinsky was when seen by Konstantin Dobzhansky; 8-9.
-Path taken by Andrey Yushchinsky when seen by Konstantin Dobzhansky; 10.
-Spot where witness Ulyana Shakhovskaya claimed to have seen Andrey Yushchinsky; 11.
+Spot where witness Konstantin Dobzhansky stood when he saw Yushchinskyi; 7.
+Spot where Yushchinskyi stood when seen by Konstantin Dobzhansky; 8-9.
+Path taken by Yushchinskyi when seen by Konstantin Dobzhansky; 10.
+Spot where witness Ulyana Shakhovskaya claimed to have seen Yushchinskyi; 11.
 Spot where witness Yashchenko first saw an unknown person; 12.
 Spot where witness Yashchenko saw the same person a second time; 13.
 Spot where that person stopped upon noticing witness Vasily Yashchenko; 14.
-Cave where Andrey Yushchinsky's body was found; 15.
+Cave where Yushchinskyi's body was found; 15.
 House where Khaim and Borukh Dubovik live; 16.
 Unfinished house; 17.
 Almshouse built by Zaytsev, housing elderly Jews and intended for a prayer house; 18.
 House where the mother of the factory manager Dubovik lives; 19.
 Gate to Kirillovskaya Street.

 The prosecution had six witnesses: the Shakhovsky couple, Zakharova (Volkivna), the Cheberyak couple, and their daughter Lyudmila.
 The trial revealed the falsehood of the testimonies on which the prosecution's case was based.

-Mikhail Nakonechny, called as a prosecution witness, claimed that Shakhovsky deliberately slandered Beilis, that Beilis could not have seized Yushchinsky in broad daylight in front of many children without anyone knowing for so long, and that the children could not have been at Zaytsev's factory at that time, as they were playing near Cheberyak's house.
+Mikhail Nakonechny, called as a prosecution witness, claimed that Shakhovsky deliberately slandered Beilis, that Beilis could not have seized Yushchinskyi in broad daylight in front of many children without anyone knowing for so long, and that the children could not have been at the Zaitsev factory at that time, as they were playing near Cheberyak's house.